oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 18. Enter the details of the storage domain.

-    **Note:** The fields for specifying the details of the storage domain change in accordance with the value you select in the **Storage Type** drop-down list.
-These options are the same as those available for adding a new storage domain.
-For more information on these options, see [Storage properties](Storage_properties).
+    **Note:** The fields for specifying the details of the storage domain change depending on the value you select in the Storage Type drop-down list.
+These fields are the same as those available for adding a new storage domain.
+    {: .alert .alert-info}

 19. Select the **Activate Domain in Data Center** check box to automatically activate the storage domain when it is attached.